-Caring is important - mostly because, when looking at the overall, we consistently find that the greatest environmental impact of a garment is not in its production, transport or disposal, but in its use by the consumer - when washing, drying and ironing.
+Caring is important - mostly because when looking at garments as a whole we consistently find that the greatest environmental impact of a garment is not in its production, transport or disposal but in its use by the consumer - when washing, drying and ironing.